tigoe/hue-control/README.md

 For more on the Hue API, see the [Hue Getting Started guide](http://www.developers.meethue.com/documentation/getting-started),  the [Hue API Core Concepts](http://www.developers.meethue.com/documentation/core-concepts), and the full [Hue API documentation](http://www.developers.meethue.com/philips-hue-api).
 You'll need to create a free account and log in to use the developer portal.

-## Finding Your Bridge's IP address
+## Finding Your Bridge's IP Address

 When you've added your bridge to your network, you should be able to use the Hue app or the Hue Essentials app to get the IP address.
 But on a complex network like a school network, that may not work.
 Your mobile device and your Hue bridge have to be on the same local network for this to work.
 For example, if your WiFi network is not the same local net as your wired Ethernet network (where the bridge lives), you may not be able to get the address.
 But if you can get the bridge's MAC address, then you can search for it on your network.
 Here's how